Effects of neutrino magnetic moment and charge radius constraints and medium modifications of the nucleon form factors on the neutrino mean free path in dense matter: Numerical results and discussions

 \section{Numerical results and discussions}

 We present the differential cross section and mean free path for neutrino scattering with constituents of matter at vanishing temperature by considering neutrino magnetic moment and charge radius and in-medium modified nucleon form factors.
 Here the cross section and mean free path are evaluated at the energy transfer $q_0^{}$ at $\abs{\bm{q}} = 2.5~\mbox{MeV}$ and the initial neutrino energy $E_\nu = 5~\mbox{MeV}$, which is the typical kinematics for the cooling phase of a neutron star~\cite{HYT18,HP03,NBLM01}.
+In the later stages of the NS cooling phase, the ground state of NS is reached when the temperature decreases below a few MeV and it becomes cool, dense and highly degenerate.
+Hence the approximation temperature $T =$ 0 is very good and valid in such a dense system.

 In Fig.~\ref{fig2}, we show the total sum of the differential cross sections for $\mu_\nu = 5 \times 10^{-10} \mu_B$ (the same order magnitude with MUNU experiment~\cite{Daraktchieva03}) and $R_\nu = 3.5 \times 10^{-5}~\textrm{MeV}^{-1}$ for different densities.
 The magnitude of the total sum of the differential cross sections increases dramatically, which is almost twice of the total sum of the differential cross sections for $\mu_\nu = 5 \times 10^{-10} \mu_B$ and $R_\nu =0$ or for $\mu_\nu = 0$ and $R_\nu = 3.5 \times 10^{-5}~\textrm{MeV}^{-1}$.
 However, the magnitude of the total sum of the differential cross sections does not vary significantly as the nuclear density increases.